SfEP guidelines for local group coordinators

 Thank you for being a local group coordinator!
 Local groups are one of the greatest assets of the SfEP and one of the greatest benefits to its members, and by taking on this role you are making an essential contribution.

-- Regulations about SfEP local groups
+- What do SfEP local groups do?

-Regulations about SfEP local groups
+What do SfEP local groups do?

 - People interested in joining the SfEP are welcome to attend up to three meetings, but they must join the Society to attend subsequent ones.